cs481-ekh/f22-kitty-cat-studios/docs/minutes.md

 Ended: 4:15
 Scribe: Marie

+Went over what tasks were completed or left open in sprint two.
+Came up with a plan for the next sprint and discussed implementation of AI with different personalities via multiple spawners or random choice.
+Began planning for sprint 3.

 ## Tuesday Section 1 Meeting 3/15
 Attendees: Ross, Ben, Joey, Saulo, Doug
 Absent: None (Only section 1)
 9:40 - 10:25 (~45 minutes)

 Sprint retrospective, topics discussed:
 	We improved the existing features we were working on.
 Pause, music, high scores, respawning, power-ups, win screen, etc.
 	Our sprint goal was kinda achieved.
 We missed a few things, but nothing too major.